Edward Giles Stone: Stone and Siddeley

-Early Designs in Reinforced Concrete
+Early designs in reinforced concrete

 It is interesting, when comparing Edward Giles Stone's work with that of his contemporaries such as John Monash and others, that Stone combined the innovation of reinforced concrete with some spectacular designs of which the Dennys Lascelles Austin wool store, and the Barwon Sewer Auqeduct, seem to have been the most prominent.

 The status of these two works attests to Stone's prominence as an innovative designer of reinforced concrete structures being at the time (early 20th century) one of the leading designers in the world working in reinforced concrete (but probably he wasn't known outside Australia).

 Edward Giles Stone's legacy can be seen through the heritage listing of two of his greatest works.